 Off-dry wines contain just a bit more sugar than dry wines.
 In contrast to dry wines, off-dry styles often feature a perceivable but mild sweetness.
 But once again, acidity plays a large role.
 When off-dry wines are not acidic, they can often taste just as sweet as semi-sweet wines.
 On the other hand, a significant acidity level can make an off-dry wine taste similar to a dry wine.

 Many whites such as Riesling or Gewürztraminer belong into this category, though occasionally red wines do so as well.

 Even with a significant level of acidity, it’s hard to mask the residual sugar in semi-sweet wines.
 Many of these wines are late-harvest or noble-rot wines.
 And so do sweet sparkling wines like Lambrusco, Brachetto d’Acqui, or Moscato d’Asti, but also sweet Riesling wines.

-The third important characteristic that shapes the taste of wine is the wine body.
+The third important characteristic is wine body.
 It describes the feeling that it gives you on the tongue and in the mouth.
+And to describe the taste of wine based on its body is actually fairly easy because it is so obvious.
 All wines belong to one of three categories: